ccollado7/learning_sql/README.md

 # DBMS and Database
 The book use MySql and *sakila* database.

-For more information about the database see https://dev.mysql.com/doc/sakila/en/ If you need use the sakila database for anothers DBMS SEE https://github.com/ozzymcduff/sakila-sample-database-ports
+For more information about the database see https://dev.mysql.com/doc/sakila/en/

+If you need use the sakila database for anothers DBMS see https://github.com/ozzymcduff/sakila-sample-database-ports